-You see, over the last 6 months or so, I’ve heard about Remee mentioned next to real lucid dreaming induction masks, like NovaDreamer and REMDreamer so many times, that I started to believe I’m getting the real deal…cheap.
+You see, in the 6 months it took to get the mask, I’ve heard about Remee mentioned next to real lucid dreaming induction masks, like NovaDreamer and REMDreamer so many times, that I started to believe I’m getting the real deal…cheap.

 With the name like Remee, it’s easy to get confused.
 It turns out I was wrong, and should’ve read the fine print.
 The fine print (somewhere in the comments section) says:

 “Remee does not detect REM(Rapid Eye Movement) sleep”.

 Rapid Eye Movement sleep is when you are most likely to dream, and most likely to remember your dreams.
 The amount of REM sleep is unequal throughout the night, with the majority of it starting to appear towards the end of the night.
 REM sleep occurs as a part of sleep cycles, which are roughly 90 minutes long.
 Later sleep cycles have more REM sleep, thus more intense and long dreaming.
 A person can dream in non-REM, but is less likely to remember such dreams.
 A person can stay in REM and not dream coherently.

 While you may see pretty-looking hypnograms posted on the web, the real distribution of REM sleep varies from night to night and is heavily influenced by:

 - Use of alcohol and caffeine (REM Rebound effect)

 REM periods, and dreaming within a REM may start earlier or later, be hazy or crystal clear.
 There are a lot of variables to account for.